 Further downstream, near the park’s western border, the wide and dramatic Chutes de Migouli (Migouli Falls) see the Ivindo drop 43m and the powerful Chutes de Djidji (Dilo) (Djidji (Dilo) Falls) crash for 60m; both waterfalls are difficult to access and see precious few visitors – contact FIGET if you’d like to be one of them.

-The park includes the 10,000ha Ipassa Reserve, one of Africa’s first protected areas, located directly southwest of Makokou.
-Incredibly, logging has never been allowed in the Ipassa Reserve (unfortunately that doesn’t mean that hunting isn’t a problem).
+The park includes the 10,000ha Ipassa Reserve, one of Africa’s first protected areas, located directly southwest of Makokou and recognised as an Important Bird Area since 2001.
+Incredibly, logging has never been allowed in the Ipassa Reserve (though hunting remains an issue).
 The Institute for Research in Tropical Ecology (IRET) has been here since the early 1970s, and at its peak there were 100 researchers.
 Research still continues today, but on a much smaller scale.